 Pressing the “Print Screen” button doesn’t seem to do anything.
 However, it has indeed captured your screen.
 Instead of saving your screenshot as a file, the “Print Screen” button simply copies it to the clipboard.
 In order to save the screenshot you’ll have to paste it from the clipboard to another program.
 Once you have copied your screenshot into Paint, Word or another program, you can save it to the location of your choice.

-Pressing the Windows and Print Screen keys will cause your screen to dim momentarily.
+This will cause your screen to dim momentarily.
 This indicates that your screenshot capture was successful.
-The screenshot will appear in a folder aptly titled “Screenshots.”
-This folder can be found inside your “Pictures” folder.
+The screenshot will appear in a folder aptly titled “Screenshots” inside your “Pictures” folder.

 Note: some laptops may require the Fn button to activate the Print Screen button.
 In this case you would have to press the Windows, Fn and Print Screen keys simultaneously.

 If you only want to capture a specific window as opposed to the whole screen, you’re in luck.
-Pressing “Windows key + Shift + S” simultaneously will cause your screen to dim and your mouse cursor to change.
+Pressing Win + Shift + S simultaneously will cause your screen to dim and your mouse cursor to change.
 If this sounds familiar, it’s because it looks and functions exactly like the Snipping Tool mentioned earlier.